charlottekyng/usb-modules-v2/README.md

 *Pre-requisites:* BAMs in `bam/` after alignment with an appropriate aligner.

 For Illumina, mutect (SNVs) and strelka (indels) are implemented and tested.
+*Note*: It is generally advisable to run facets for CNAs before these.
+If you do not have facets results, you have to set `ANN_FACETS=false` in your `Makefile`.
 ```
 make mutect
 make strelka